ymanshur/sleepbook-demo/README.md

 #### Data Indexing

 - The columns that have been added in the index with B-Tree data structure are composite indexes consisting of `user_id`, `start_time`, and `duration` columns in sequence on the `user_sleeps` table, by the version [20250921155004_add_composite_index_to_user_sleeps](db/migrate/20250921155004_add_composite_index_to_user_sleeps.rb) of database migration.
 - Establishing the composite index (`user_id`, `start_time`, `duration`) will resolve the pagination overflow issue.
-Every time the page hits the last page, then a full scan will not occur, meven though data has accumulated over the years, queries will always have limits the returning only to recent data supported with data filters based on the indexed `start_time` column.
-Note that `user_id` is in front of the composite index because the current feature only displays data from each user so the query used must use this column.
-While the `duration` column was added to the composite index in anticipation of the duration-based sorting feature.
+Every time the page hits the last page, then a full scan will not occur, meven though data has accumulated over the years, queries will always have limits, returning only to recent data supported with data filters based on the indexed `start_time` column.
+Note that `user_id` is in front of the composite index because the current feature only displays data from each user, so the query used must use this column.
+The `duration` column was added to the composite index in anticipation of the duration-based sorting feature.

-    If there is going to be a feature to filter directly based on the sleep time range then it should be considered to add a new composite index that only consists of (`start_time`, `duration`)
+    If there is going to be a feature to filter directly based on the sleep time range, then it should be considered to add a new composite index that only consists of (`start_time`, `duration`)

 - Adding a [Partial index](db/migrate/20250921174246_add_composite_partial_index_to_user_sleeps.rb) is to prevent nil `end_time` data included within the index data structure, which might reduce the filtering step, especially for displaying completed sleep with calculated duration.
 Covering index is also added once the `end_time` value is no longer nil, then the data will always be sent as a response.